Using Fennel Seeds for Gas, Cramps and Bloating

 How Fennel Seeds Fight Flatulence

 While certain foods can definitely increase your instance of flatulence, most commonly excessive and smelly gas is a result of the food you eat getting trapped or delayed in the lower intestine and fermenting there.

 Chewing on fennel seeds can help prevent this by improving the digestive process.
-As both food that is being digested and any resulting gas moves through your digestive system more quickly, there is far less chance of noxious compounds building up to a point where you have to quickly leave the room or risk a bunch of questioning looks.
+As both food that is being digested and any resulting gas moves through your digestive system more quickly, there is far less chance of noxious compounds building up to breaking point.

 With the possible exception of activated charcoal (which does require more complex timing), fennel seeds, either chewed or made into a tea after your meal, are one of the best natural gas cures available.